cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     RO1(x) := RO("RO1" || x)
     RO2(x) := RO("RO2" || x)

+where \|\| is the concatenation operator.
 In this example, "RO1" and "RO2" are called domain separation tags;
 they ensure that queries to RO1 and RO2 cannot result in identical queries to RO.
 Thus, it is safe to treat RO1 and RO2 as independent oracles.

 # Encoding byte strings to elliptic curves {#roadmap}

-This section presents a general framework for encoding byte strings to points on an elliptic curve.
+This section presents a general framework and interface for encoding byte strings to points on an elliptic curve.
 To construct these encodings, we rely on three basic
 functions:

 -   The function hash\_to\_field, {0, 1}^\* x {1, 2, ...} -> (F, F, ...), hashes arbitrary-length byte strings
-    to a list of one or more elements of a finite field; its implementation is defined in
+    to a list of one or more elements of a finite field F; its implementation is defined in
     {{hashtofield}}.

 -   The function map\_to\_curve, F -> E, calculates a point on the elliptic curve E